InfuseAI/primehub-python-sdk/docs/CLI/admin/groups.md

 Manage groups

 Available Commands:
-  connect-image         Make the instanceType join the group connect-image         Make the image join the group connect-user          Add the user to the group connect-volume        Make the volume join the group create                Create a group
+  connect-image         Make the image join the group connect-instancetype  Make the instanceType join the group connect-user          Add the user to the group connect-volume        Make the volume join the group create                Create a group